Red Squirrel in The British Isles: Approaches to Conservation Management and Grey Squirrel Control

 Key Findings:

 Whilst no statistical significance could be identified on the effects of pine marten presence on red and grey squirrel within the MWRSP area, trends did indicate potential causation between increased frequency of pine marten sightings in 2021 and a decrease in frequency of grey and red squirrel sightings.
-However, due to the lack of absence data and general inconsistencies of data collection, this is tenuous at best.
+However, due to the lack of absence data and other inconsistencies, this is tenuous.
 This highlighted the need for more robust approaches to long-term monitoring.
-Additionally, prioritisation of gaining understanding of the genetic health of the population was highlighted as a key action moving forward.
-Given the complexities of the area and habitat, gaining conclusive population numbers will be difficult, but genetic analysis will still provide a useful snapshot of the health and long-term viability of this population of red squirrels.
+Understanding the genetic health of the population was highlighted as a key action for the project.
+Given the complexities of the area and habitat, gaining conclusive population numbers would be difficult, but genetic analysis will still provide a useful snapshot of the health and long-term viability of this population of red squirrels.